Trilok Kapoor

 Trilok Kapoor (11 February 1912 – 23 September 1988) was an Indian actor and a member of the Kapoor family who worked in Bollywood films.
 He was the younger brother of actor Prithviraj Kapoor.

 Early and personal life

-Trilok was born as the second son of Dewan Basheshwarnath Kapoor in a Punjabi Hindu family.
+Born in the Kapoor Haveli in Peshawar, he moved to Calcutta and then to Mumbai.
+His bungalow in Union Park, Chembur, is one of the last remaining bungalows in the area, now renamed Trilok Kapoor Marg.
+Trilok was born as the second son of Dewan Basheshwarnath Kapoor in a Punjabi family.
 Like his brother Prithviraj Kapoor he entered the budding Hindi film industry (Bollywood) in the 1930s and was one of the most commercially successful actors of the era.
-Born in Peshawar, he moved to Calcutta and then to Mumbai.
-His bungalow in Union Park, Chembur, is one of the last remaining bungalows in the area, now renamed Trilok Kapoor Marg.

-Kapoor had 2 sons, Vicky Kapoor and Vijay Kapoor.